 Myofascial Release Therapy can be a complement and precursor to other treatments.
 Patients who engage in Myofascial Release Therapy also benefit from other forms of nonsurgical care that aim to control pain and keep muscles and joints loose and warm.
 These include:

 - Using ice to calm swollen areas or applying heat to soothe constricted muscles.

 - Using non-prescription pain relievers such as ibuprofen or acetaminophen.

 - Performing self-stretching exercises to increase range of motion and maintain flexibility or aerobic exercise to increase blood flow to the affected areas.

 Myofascial Release Therapy also assists or enhances other treatments to increase their effectiveness such as manipulation, physical therapy, acupuncture, or occupational therapy.
 Myofascial Release Therapy also improves skeletal and muscular alignment prior to a surgery, and helps athletes achieve better alignment prior to sports competitions.

-Myofascial Release Therapy helps prepare patients for more aggressive forms of strengthening by targeting specific areas of the fascial system, and provides pain relief for patients with restricted movement and flexibility, thus allowing patients to return to normal movement and greater function.
-Myofascial Release Therapy is best performed at Southwest Physical Therapy at the greatest price in Brooklyn, NYC.
+Myofascial Release Therapy helps prepare patients for more aggressive forms of strengthening by targeting specific areas of the fascial system and provides pain relief for patients with restricted movement and flexibility, thus allowing patients to return to normal movement and greater function.
+Myofascial Release Therapy is best performed at Southwest Myofascial Release at the greatest price in Brooklyn, NYC.
 Visit us.